cloudnative-pg/cloudnative-pg.github.io/content/blog/developing-webapps-with-cloudnative-pg/index.md

 Note the owner is the superuser `postgres`.
 This is a bit of an anti-pattern.
 Applications should run database code with a less-privileged user.
-By default, CloudNativePG creates a user called `app`, and a databse owned by it, also called `app`.
+By default, CloudNativePG creates a user called `app`, and a database owned by it, also called `app`.
 This is a very reasonable default, but of course you can configure your clusters to fit your needs.